-Our annual reports describe the objectives and outcomes achieved by our programs and advocacy; our governing structure and processes, including the main corporate office holders; our main sources of funding from corporations, foundations, governments and individuals; and our financial performance which is conform to relevant laws and practices and audited by a qualified independent public accountant whose statement accompanies the report.
+Our annual reports describe the objectives and outcomes achieved by our programmes and advocacy activities, our governing structure and processes, and our financial statements audited by a qualified independent public accountant.

 Dianova’s work complements sustainable development goals, by Mary-Christine Lizara